carpentries/sandpaper-docs/learners/setup.md

    generate a new token for R](https://github.com/settings/tokens/new?scopes=repo,user,gist,workflow&description=R:GITHUB_PAT).)
 2. Copy and store the token in a password manager (Lastpass, 1Password)
 3. Back in R, use `gitcreds::gitcreds_set()` to register your token with git.
+4. Check your credentials again with `usethis::git_sitrep()`

+At this point, you should have things set up properly.
+If you are still having problems, you can try the following two steps (after you have your PAT):

+1. in R, use `credentials::git_credentials_forget()` to clear the cache
+2. use `credentials::set_github_pat()` and paste your token.

 [R]: https://cran.rstudio.org/